tliron/em-dash/README.md

 It's primary function is to move the dash out of the overview and into the **top panel** or dock it on an **edge** of one of the **monitors**.

+It supports any number of icons: when there are too many, it will let you scroll through them.
+(The built-in dash keeps shrinking the icons in order to fit more, until it reaches a minimum icon size and then stops showing extra icons...)

-It provides the following *optional* features for the dash icons:
+Also, Em—Dash provides the following *optional* features for the icons:

 * Show windows from **all of the workspaces** (like the built-in dash) or only from the **current workspace**.